reuteras/private-tor-network/README.md

 ### Running Individual Roles

-You can manually build a tor network if you don't want to use docker-compose but you'll need to make sure you pass the correct DA fingerprints to each of the servers.
-(Don't for you automatically with docker-compose) For example, this would make the first directory authority (DA)
+You can manually build a tor network if you don't want to use docker stack but you'll need to make sure you pass the correct DA fingerprints to each of the servers.
+(Done for you automatically with docker stack deploy) For example, this would make the first directory authority (DA)
 `docker run -e ROLE=DA antitree/private-tor`

 Or setup a relay: